1nv1sibl3/Inv1s1bl3_Discord_Bot/README.md

 # Inv1s1bl3_Discord_Bot
 For Educational Use Only..
-Bot is under development
+Bot is 75% complete!

-Developed by Inv1s1bl3#7047
+Developed byinv1s1bl3

 BOT ID : Inv1s1bl3#3606

-# Note: Bot is under development many functions are under development

-Bot is half way done..Soon all the code would be pushed to this respository..With some major changes..
+Bot is 75%..Soon i will publish whole code to this respository..With some major changes..